gamedevware/charon/docs/unreal_engine/overview.rst

-Unreal Engine Plugin Overview
+﻿Unreal Engine Plugin Overview
 =============================

-DataTables work — until they don't.
+DataTables work - until they don't.

 A flat CSV-backed table handles a list of weapons just fine.
-But the moment a Quest needs to reference three Items, each with variant stats that inherit from a base type, with display text in four languages — DataTables hit a wall.
+But the moment a Quest needs to reference three Items, each with variant stats that inherit from a base type, with display text in four languages - DataTables hit a wall.
 You end up with parallel tables held together by string row names, a Blueprint full of ``GetDataTableRow`` nodes, and struct definitions that go stale the moment a designer adds a field.

-**Unreal's data tools were built for simplicity, not for scale.** The `Charon Unreal Plugin <https://www.unrealengine.com/marketplace/en-US/product/charon-game-data-editor>`_ is built for exactly the kind of complex, relational, multi-language game data that real productions demand — with native C++ and Blueprint access and zero boilerplate.
+**Unreal's data tools were built for simplicity, not for scale.** The `Charon Unreal Plugin <https://www.unrealengine.com/marketplace/en-US/product/charon-game-data-editor>`_ is built for exactly the kind of complex, relational, multi-language game data that real productions demand - with native C++ and Blueprint access and zero boilerplate.

 ----------